 - 3 What Should I Do with the Yellow Mushrooms in My Potted Plants?

 What are those Yellow Mushrooms?

-Simply put, they are yellow houseplant mushrooms.
-They are also known as flowerpot parasol and plant pot dapperling.
-Their Latin name is Leucocoprinus birnbaumii.
+Simply put, they are Yellow Houseplant mushrooms (Leucocoprinus birnbaumii), also known as flowerpot parasols or plant pot dapperlings.
 They are a species of gilled mushroom in the family Agaricaceae.
-They are common in the tropics and subtropics and are sometimes found in greenhouses and flowerpots in temperate regions.
+Yellow houseplant mushrooms are common in the tropics and subtropics, and are also sometimes found in greenhouses and flowerpots in temperate regions.